Places to Visit in Nainital

 Entry Fee: Free

 Established in Nainital in 1984, Pt.
 G.B.
 Pant High Altitude Zoo or the Nainital Zoo as it is commonly known, is situated on the Sher ka Danda Hill in Tallital, Nainital.
-This zoo is one of a kind due to its height of 2,100 m and spread over an area of 4.6 hectares.
-The zoo has a host of endangered species of animals and birds which makes it one of the best places to visit in Nainital by nature lovers and photographers.
+This zoo is spread across an area of 4.6 hectares and hosts many endangered species which makes it one of the best places to visit in Nainital by nature lovers and photographers.

 There are many exotic species native to the Nainital region like the White Peacock, Snow Leopard, Hill Fox, Siberian Tiger, Palm Civet Cat, Wolf, Himalayan Black Bear, etc. and some of them come under the endangered list.
 This is one activity you can do with kids and groups alike in Nainital.